Mxlin05/Project-Quack/README.md

 TensorFlow with the keras API: The main framework for building and training your neural network.

 Phase 1: The Data Pipeline (The Foundation)
-This is the most critical phase.
-Your model is only as good as your data.

 1. Data Acquisition
 First, you must get historical data.
 Use a library like yfinance to download daily (or hourly) data for a specific stock ticker (e.g., "SPY" or "AAPL").
 This will give you the Open, High, Low, Close, Volume (OHLCV) data.